 Our health plan started out offering Medicaid in Wisconsin in 2006.
 In 2017, we added our marketplace and commercial products.
 We pride ourselves as being local, part of the community, and a not‑for‑profit.
 We offer Medicaid, marketplace, and commercial products.
 We have approximately 125,000 Medicaid member lives and about 11,500 marketplace and commercial members, in the state of Wisconsin only.

-SR: I’m the senior vice president of performance analytics.
-I’ve been with Cotiviti for 6 years and have seen the transition from Verisk Health to Verscend to Cotiviti.
-I’m a computer engineer by training with a master’s in business administration.
+Sumant Rao: Thanks, Lynn.
+I'm Sumant, Senior Vice President, Performance Analytics.
+I've been with Cotiviti for six years now, have seen the transition from Verisk Health to Verscend to Cotiviti.
+I'm a computer engineer by training with a master's in Business Administration.

-In my current role, I oversee the business units for some of our verticals, which focus on quality— primarily HEDIS focused population health—a new acquisition that we just made around network value, which is all around provider profiling and position scoring.
+Today, in my current role, I oversee the business units, so almost like the general manager function for some of our verticals, which is around quality, primarily HEDIS‑focused population health, a new acquisition that we just made around network value, which is all around provider profiling and position scoring.

-I also look at our enterprise data management function.
-Given the size of the organization, we have a really large data footprint and to assess all the pipes that bring that data in every day is something that one of my teams manages.
+I also look at our enterprise data management function, because given the size of the organization, we have a really large data footprint, and to assess all the pipes that bring that data in every day is something that one of my teams manages.